sandy98/brunch-with-puppets/README.md

 * MarionetteJS 1.0.2

 # Legal stuff (MIT License)
 Template is Copyright (c) 2013 Domingo Ernesto Savoretti.
-We assume no rights or liablities for the code contained.
+The author assumes no rights or liablities for the code contained.
 All libraries are owned and licensed by the owners.
 Use at your own risk.

 Distributed under MIT license.